 What is democracy?

-The word ‘democracy’ comes from a Greek which means ‘rule by the people.’
+The word ‘democracy’ comes from a Greek word which means ‘rule by the people.’
 It’s used to describe a system of government where power is held by the citizens.
 They can impact important decisions, either directly or through the people they elect.

 - Through direct democracy.
 Everyone gets the chance to vote on the outcome of a decision.
 An example is the Brexit referendum in 2016.